If you or someone at home has symptoms of COVID-19, follow the advice on the nhs.uk website.

 • Sunday – 10am-6pm.

-MIIUs are staffed by highly trained nurses and paramedics, most are open 8am to 8pm every day, including weekends.
+The CMIIUs are open from 8am to 8pm every day, including weekends.

-By calling first through the local MIIU line – 0300 421 7777 or 111, you can get a booked appointment at the most appropriate Unit for your needs.
+By using the 111 service, you can have a booked appointment at the most appropriate unit for your needs.
 It’s still possible to just walk in, but you may have to wait longer to be seen.

 Information on locations, opening hours and the range of services provided is available here and here.